redhat-developer/odo/README.md

 <img src="./docs/img/openshift.png" width="180" align="right">

-# OpenShift Do - Developer Focused CLI for OpenShift
+# `odo` - Developer Focused CLI for OpenShift

 [![Build Status](https://travis-ci.org/openshift/odo.svg?branch=master)](https://travis-ci.org/openshift/odo) [![codecov](https://codecov.io/gh/openshift/odo/branch/master/graph/badge.svg)](https://codecov.io/gh/openshift/odo) [![CircleCI](https://circleci.com/gh/openshift/odo/tree/master.svg?style=svg)](https://circleci.com/gh/openshift/odo/tree/master) [![mattermost](/docs/img/mattermost.svg)](https://chat.openshift.io/developers/channels/odo)

-OpenShift Do (odo) is a fast, iterative, and opinionated CLI tool for developers who write, build, and deploy applications on OpenShift.
+`odo` (also referred to as OpenShift Do) is a fast, iterative, and opinionated CLI tool for developers who write, build, and deploy applications on OpenShift.

-Existing tools such as `oc` are more operations-focused and require a deep-understanding of Kubernetes and OpenShift concepts.
-OpenShift Do abstracts away complex Kubernetes and OpenShift concepts, thus allowing developers to focus on what's most important to them: code.
+Existing tools such as `oc` are more operations-focused and require a deep-understanding of Kubernetes and OpenShift concepts. `odo` abstracts away complex Kubernetes and OpenShift concepts, thus allowing developers to focus on what's most important to them: code.

 ## Key features
-OpenShift Do is designed to be simple and concise with the following key features:
+`odo` is designed to be simple and concise with the following key features:

 - Simple syntax and design centered around concepts familiar to developers, such as project, application, and component.
 - Completely client based.
 No server is required within the OpenShift cluster for deployment.